Croissy-sur-Seine

-Croissy-sur-Seine ([kʁwasi syʁ sɛn], literally Croissy on Seine) is a commune in the Yvelines department in the Île-de-France region in north-central France.
+Croissy-sur-Seine ([kʁwasi syʁ sɛn], literally Croissy on Seine) is a commune in the Yvelines department in the Île-de-France region of north-central France.
 It is a suburban town on the western outskirts of Paris.
-Many expatriates reside in Croissy, given as it is the site of The British School of Paris, one of the top ten private international schools in the world.

-Croissy was Russia's base camp for Euro 2016, which ran from June 10 to July 10, 2016.
+Croissy contains the two campuses of the British School of Paris, and was Russia's base camp for UEFA Euro 2016.

 Geography

 Croissy is located on a loop of the river Seine, which forms its eastern, southern, and western boundaries.
 Croissy's landward neighbours are Chatou, Le Vésinet, and Le Pecq.